Alekhya0824/GithubValidationREPO/gke/Readme.md

 * Service account with permissions to get and consume from subscription.

 ### Configurations steps
-1. Select the project from where the GKE Flow logs has to be collected
+1. Select the project from where the Google Kubernetes Engine logs has to be collected
 2. Open the cloud shell , by clicking activate cloud shell button on the top right

    ![image](https://github.com/user-attachments/assets/1666158e-8295-4c2f-a8c7-16ede37b8fb1)